English Place Names

 Denmark (Country) English

 From Danish Danmark, derived from the ethnic name Dane, which is possibly from Germanic den meaning "low ground", combined with mark meaning "borderland".
-This is the name of a country in northern Europe.
+This is the name of a country in Northern Europe.

 Derby (Settlement) English

-Means "deer farm" in Old Norse.
+Means "animal town" in Old Norse.
 This is the name of a city in England.

 Desmond (Region) English